hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

 {% hint style="info" %}
-For automated facility selection, user can either wait next brokering run or use Broker Now function to broker items immediately.&#x20;
+For automated facility selection, user can either wait next brokering run or use Broker Now function to broker items immediately.
 {% endhint %}

-1. Select the line item and click Release function.&#x20;
+1. Select the line item and click Release function.
-2. View the inventory and select any facility using the radio button.&#x20;
+2. View the inventory and select any facility using the radio button.
-3. Release the item to the selected facility.&#x20;
+3. Release the item to the selected facility.
 4. Click the history function to view the changes.

 {% embed url="https://youtu.be/_8XcDyvb3sY" %}